fondberg/spotcast/README.md

 ### Official Spotify Integration

-Note that since v3.5.2 you must also have the official [Home Assistant Spotify Integration](https://www.home-assistant.io/integrations/spotify/) installed and configured for this custom component to work.
+Note that as of v3.5.2 you must also have the official [Home Assistant Spotify Integration](https://www.home-assistant.io/integrations/spotify/) installed and configured for this custom component to work.
 This is because it provides the correct device list which has the correct scopes in its token.

 ### Obtaining `sp_dc` and `sp_key` cookies